 Now, let’s get into our list of the best free Switch games.

 Let’s get it out of the way, Fortnite is the biggest game on the planet for good reason.
 Since adding its free-to-play battle royale mode, it’s become the go-to game for anyone who wants to find a few buddies and try to outlast everyone else.
-It even features a variety of collaborations with everything from Marvel, Star Wars, and John Wick, to the latest inclusions such as pop sensation Ariana Grande.
+It even features a variety of collaborations with everything from Marvel to John Wick.
 There are no loot boxes here either, if you want to spend money, then you know exactly what you receive in return.

 Players can purchase V-Bucks to pay for a battle pass each season, and every pass has a huge wealth of skins, weapon wraps, music, and more to unlock, as long as you can spare the time to level up.
 Years on from release, thanks to great controls and an addictive rotation of multiplayer modes, this remains some of the most fun you can have on Nintendo Switch with your friends.